Ski Niseko Hokkaido Terrain

 A long traverse from the peak gate provides an infinite number of lines and a possible chance of finding your own powder stash away from the hordes.
 The peak is a 20 minute hike that provides an awesome long run down to the golf course.
 This area also provides access to the back bowls; the piece de resistance of Niseko.

 Mizuno no sawa near Niseko Village (previously a special program area) is also a highlight of the Niseko skiing and snowboarding.
+It has some very open areas that get smashed quickly, and also some fun mellow trees that dive down into some steeper technical trees.
+If only they’d move the ropes around to skiers left a bit more!

 See the Niseko sidecountry page for more information on the gates.

 As with all ski resorts in Japan, if you go outside the resort boundaries you do so at your own risk and are responsible for the costs associated with any backcountry search and rescue.
-Absolutely only go into the sidecountry areas with a transponder, shovel and probe.
+Only go into the sidecountry areas with a transponder, shovel and probe.
 If you don’t have the right equipment or the know-how to safely navigate the backcountry, do a guided Niseko sidecountry ski tour.
-They will lend you the right gear and take you to some very tasty spots!
+They will lend you the right gear and take you safely to some very tasty spots!

 Niseko Backcountry